ic-designer/fnal-asic-compute/README.md

 The envirnment variables provided below are also supported.
 These variables can be uniquely set for each user by adding to the override file `~/.zshrc_local`.
-- `KRB_PRINCIPAL` - Overrides the default kerebros principal if defined.
+- `KRB5_PRINCIPAL` - Overrides the default kerebros principal if defined.

 The MacOS client configuration also installs `vnctools` to help manage VNC connections.

 [VNC Tools Command Reference](https://github.com/ic-designer/bash-vnctools/blob/d60f8c8697f0d56824c01a4dd6593d126c65e9dd/README.md)

 ### Linux Server